7 Oxford Walking Tours

 Visitors who want to explore the city at their own pace may want to consider taking a self-guided Oxford tour instead.

-Below, we offer a guide which has 23 different stops to see and plenty of useful information about each notable location.
+Below, we offer a guide that has 23 different stops to see and plenty of useful information about each notable location.

 There were a lot of Harry Potter scenes shot in and around Oxford, so it shouldn’t be too surprising that some companies offer entire walking tours covering these filming locations.